Introduction of Matthew

 Verse 21 Some within the family can come to faith in Jesus and they will be hated by their fellow family members (thinking in particular of Roman-Catholic family members).
 This verse is a very serious warning, which we see in practice today in Germany, France, the Netherlands, Norway, Syria, India and other Eastern countries.
 But this will even happen more in the Great Tribulation.
 Brothers and sisters, I cannot ignore this verse.
 Now it is hard practice and is going to get much worse in the Great Tribulation.
 The beheading of Christians has been shown on the Internet and television.
 In India a young girl who was killed by her father because she had become a Christian.
 In Pakistan where his two young virgin daughters of the evangelist were raped before his eyes.
 It is Jesus' WARNING that when accepting Jesus Christ as Savior and Lord, be very careful about the possible consequences.
 Yes, surely in the Great Tribulation children will betray their parents, children will be horribly tortured and murdered in front of parents.
 These stories are already known from the communist countries.
 But Jesus calls to endure to the end, because that brings eternal life by God.

 Verse 22 It comes to persevere in the Christian faith.
 A man can kill the earthly body but not the soul.
 Everyone dies, but each person will be revived, or to life, or to death (Lake of fire).
-The believer who dies for Jesus, comes immediately in paradise until the second Coming of Christ, then receives an incorruptible body to go to Heaven.
+The believer who dies for Jesus, comes immediately in paradise until the first Coming of Christ (Rapture of the Church), then receives an incorruptible body to go to Heaven.
 That is better, than that the believer to disavows Jesus and goes to hell.